 1. Strong and smart female leads

-According to my survey, most of the commenters mentioned that they want female leads that are self-confident and adamant to what they think is best for them, without giving a damn on other people.
+According to my survey, most of the commenters mentioned that they want female leads that are self-confident and adamant about what they think is best for them, without giving a damn on other people.

 2. Amazing chemistry between characters

-As a writer, whenever you put your character to a test, you have to make sure their characteristics and other attributes complement with each other.
+As a writer, whenever you put your character to a test, you have to make sure their characteristics and other attributes complement each other.
 You don’t just put this and that person in the story just because.

 3. Attention to details of the way they appear

 Apart from their physical features, you also take note of their language.
 Their dialogues per se.
-Each of your characters must have their distinct tone.
+Each of your characters must have a distinct tone.
 If cussing is part of him, let him do it.
 Let the readers hear it.
 This principle applies to all your characters in your story.

 4. Importance of great locations

 What would your first impression be if you knew the story takes place in a cemetery?
-You’d think it will be spooky or suspense.
+You’d think it will be spooky or suspenseful.
 You’d imagine a villain chases the main leads with a big ax.